 About

-Born and raised in Central Pennsylvania surrounded by streams, Autumn Deitrick became captivated by the changing riverine landscape around her.
-Determined to understand the mechanisms underlying these environmental changes, she pursued her B.S. in Civil Engineering at Penn State and S.M. in Civil and Environmental Engineering through the Massachusetts Institute of Technology – Woods Hole Oceanographic Institution Joint Program.
+Born and raised in Central Pennsylvania, surrounded by streams, Autumn was captivated by the ever-changing riverine landscapes around her.
+Determined to uncover the mechanisms driving these environmental transformations, she earned her B.S. in Civil Engineering at Penn State and her S.M. in Civil and Environmental Engineering through the Massachusetts Institute of Technology – Woods Hole Oceanographic Institution Joint Program.

-She sees water as nature’s artist – constantly sculpting our landscapes through processes of erosion and deposition, which she studied through experimental environmental fluid mechanics research during her B.S. and S.M. degrees.
-Water and flowing elements are prevalent themes in her artwork, and she uses mixed media to create surreal images that blend her outer and inner worlds without boundaries.
+Autumn sees water as nature’s artist, sculpting landscapes through erosion and deposition, a theme she explored in her experimental environmental fluid mechanics research during her B.S. and S.M. studies.
+Water and flowing elements are also central to her artwork, where she uses mixed media to create surreal images that seamlessly blend her inner and outer worlds.

 News